How to get the best hearing aid

 Ear to ear directionality or wireless

 If your hearing aids are wireless they will communicate with each other.
-Depending on the technology, they may also synchronising features such as directional microphones to form a single hearing system, prioritising speech, and helping to reduce the need for you to adjust it manually.
+Depending on the technology, they may also synchronise features such as directional microphones to form a single hearing system, prioritising speech, and helping to reduce the need for you to adjust it manually.
 Also called binaural processing.

 Your hearing aids take the higher-frequency or pitched sounds you should be hearing, and lower it to a frequency where you have better hearing.
+This can also be done through frequency transposition and frequency compression.

 A common feature, present in most hearing aids, that alerts you when it’s time to change batteries.